mamoore1440/Econ-Blog-old2/src/content/all-Notes/HMT.md

 # STICKY NOTES
+### Schizo One Liners:
+* God is giving you one chance at cleansing your infinite state.
+Do you feel the chance slipping between your fingers as every momeny passes?
+* You can see the Devil appointing the next horn based on the way the occult move.
+  * Why did Trump and The Israeli Prime Minister go to the same private college?
+  * Why did Trump have a failed Insurrection just like Hitler?
+    * Learn more about Napolean.
+Did he also have this?
+* The filter set up by the fake post WW-2 top-secret governments are amazing at catching information.
+I really bet that there is an at minimum 1/10th of science made secret to us.

+### WW3 One Liners:
+* Russia and China won't let you have a democratic republic anymore.
+They want you to choose a democracy or a republic.
+Unfortunetly both of these infinitely worse than the combination.
+But still, all three fail at infinity.
+  * Liberalism is inheriently against hard line rules.
+Hard line rules are necessary for cohesion to last long term.
+But Conservatives are for hard line rules that are just bad.
+This is why the two party system doesn't work.
+It's easy to cut in half through the middle.

+### Econ One Liners:
+GDP is how much Supply was exchanged in a year in terms of ASV.

+### Generational Conforming.
+When Gen X raged against the machine they actually conformed.
+The truly capitalist amoung them realized what capitalism actually was: it's all about being _greedy_.
+Remember Reagan with "_Greed Is Good_"?
+When you sat down and accepted a job instead of being _greedy_ you conformed.
+What's even worse is that wealth was stolen from you!

+The Millenials proudly fell face first into the pit.
+Accepting a job is conforming.
+You were not _greedy_.

+And Gen Z lost all focus when they were bombarded with psy ops.
+Lost in extreme radicalization they are all addicted to the internet and don't know up from down.
+There are more in Gen Z however that see the truth that the Millenials and Gen X are blind to.

+Boomers were _greedy_.
+They knew what game they were playing and the earth still had resources at large.

+### Have To Explain The Model at Times.
+It's a good idea to explain the model very abstractly at the start but to be real world with it at the end it should be like reading a brief history book.
+When the model needs to be brought it then do it.
+When explaining these Ideas you will have explain why they happened with model.
+* "Lowering The Rate"
+  * Government is saying "Don't worry the future is good", and _you believed them_.
+  * This allows more debt which brings more demand forward which which causes more boom.
+  * The government doesn't want the true ending to happen.
+Instead we, as a society through the government, make a bet with our future and say "We'll some spend some Value now but invest it properly.
+Then when we get to the future we'll have even more".
+It doesn't really ever work.
+I'm not sure it even could as Humans are really bad and investing.
+But to be fair the true game was hidden from them.
+Humanity doesn't know that the CD-ID spectrum exists for demand.
+  * When The Rate is high like in the 70s-80s it says Demand can only be spent if it yields 21% on SV every year.
+THIS IS INSANE!!!!
+21% percent is unheard of.
+This would occur
+    during 2000+ years ago.
+And was because of default risk not interest rate risk!
+America was the only one able to do it because they where the only supply post-ww2.
+This gave America the ability to Lower The Rate for last 40 years!

+* Why the 7-year 100-year cycles happens
+  * The 7-year happens because the game of capitalism is to be _greedy_.
+Eventually this blows up beacuse the _greediness_ turns into scams.
+Scams arn't even SV profitable.
+On top of this most debt only creates SV NOT V. This eventually goes bust.
+  * The 100-year cycle happens becuse society makes the bet with themselves about the future.
+Lowering The Rate let's us spend Value now.
+This only lasts so long.
+Eventually the bill comes due all deals we made with ourselves default.

+* QE
+* Microbooms

+### Naming The 100-Year Crash
+No one even talks the 100-year cycle.
+The 7-year cycle is barely talked about and very much not understood.
+So I've never even seen this idea discused before.
+Ray Dalio is only person I've seen name it.
+It unreal to the world that 2008 should have been a of 1929 but wasn't.
+They don't understand what actually happened.
+People have never even seen the idea of a micro-boom before.
+To say that economy is on life support by the government in order to keep the economy alive is unreal.
+And to say the last 15 years were fake is going to be even harder to take in.
+But this envelouping cycle can only delayed never avoided.
+In this way the 100-year Crash has only happened twice!
+Napolean and Hitler

+### The Sociological Side Of A 100-Year Crash

+### Explain Then Define
+You should explain a concept, process, or evolution then go back and define it

 ### Debt And Cycles
 Debt existing and Humans being imperfect => 7-year debt cycle exists 7-year debt cycle and central banks existing => 100-year debt cycle exists